jhernandezg57/Synergistic-PI-Controller-Design/README.md

 ## References
 Autor **Julián-Alejandro Hernández-Gallardo** 2025.

-Please cite one of my works if you are using this algorithm.
+If you are utilizing this algorithm, please cite one of my publications.

 <https://scholar.google.com/citations?user=ru2cJxEAAAAJ&hl=es&oi=ao>